zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [Msdiv 90] (#msdiv90) {#msdiv90 .ref .msdiv} (10 - 8)

 [APZ 90.1] (#apz90 .1) {#apz90 .1 .ref .apz} "The instructor is in remembrance of Hamecal
-There is a “Wei” instructor which has six features (ii) Seeing the image with the eye is not happy, not happy.
+There is a "Wei" instructor which has six features (ii) Seeing the image with the eye is not happy, not happy.
 Comes in remembrance Discreet dwells in the middle. (iii) heard the sound of the eatings (here (ii) applied Should) know a smell from the nose (should be applied here (ii)) taste the tongue